google-github-actions/deploy-cloudrun/README.md

     - `Service Account User` -  required to deploy to Cloud Run as service account

-    - `Storage Admin` - allow push to Google Container Registry
+    - `Storage Admin` - allow push to Google Container Registry (this grants project level access, but recommend reducing this scope to [bucket level permissions](https://cloud.google.com/container-registry/docs/access-control#grant).)

 1. [Download a JSON service account key][create-key] for the service account.